arnaudeveloper/msp430-HM10/README.md

 ### 3.1 Find the master

+> _TIP: To establish a connection, the module that needs to establish this connection must change its master role.
+That does not mean that the module is a teacher.
+In other words, we differentiate the module that a teacher must be because he needs to take this role to send data, from the "real teacher" of the network, who is a teacher because we have decided on the code_

 Find the master is the "game" used for `config_DISC()` to scan around and discoverd an HM-10 master module.

+I will use this function to explain how it works "my own protocol".

-For example, if you launch `config_DISC()` after a connection has been established master will send `#?m[MAC]` like "You're a master? and the MAC of the master sender.
+If you launch `config_DISC()` after a connection has been established master will send `#?m[MAC]` like "You're a master?
+And the MAC of the master sender.

 The reciver will recive this data, and after the detection in the folowing lines: